hilios/jQuery.countdown/documentation.md

 #### Pluralization #####

-The support for pluralization is built in the formatter by adding the `!` (bang) modifier to the directive, the default behavior is to return a **s** character, it's also possible to customize the return using the suffix `:...;`.
+The support for pluralization is built in the formatter by adding the `!` (bang) modifier to the directive, the default behavior is to return the **s** character, it's also possible to customize the return using the suffix `:...;`.

 The table bellow show the supported use cases of the pluralization plugin.